PiyushMittl/java-TipsandTricks/readme.md

 Because here we pass the object of nameComparator() to Collections class and on the basis of object It further descide what sorting it should perform.

+Class not found va class def not found.